MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 #### Information Rights Management configuration

-Information Rights Management support for multi-tenancy can be turned on by using the the SharePoint Central Administration website or the updated Microsoft PowerShell cmdlets.
+Information Rights Management support for multi-tenancy can be turned on by using the SharePoint Central Administration website or the updated Microsoft PowerShell cmdlets.

  **Turn on Information Rights Management by using Central Administration**